AdobeDocs/campaign-standard.en/help/administration/using/supported-mobile-use-cases.md

 ### With Android {#enrich-mobile-profile-custom-android}

-In Android, the following Experience Platform API is required:
+In Android, the following [!DNL Experience Platform API] is required:

 * collectPII <br> For more information, see collectPII.